dpenkler/hp9816emu/README.md

 * **New** creates a clean system image and reboot the system.
 * **Load** an existing image and run it.
 * **Save** the running system in the existing image (Reflected in the window title).
-* **SaveAs** the running system i
+* **SaveAs** the running system in a file of your choice.
+If ok will be reflected in the window title).
 * **Close** saves the image in the existing (or default) file and dissociates the file name from the running image (Reflected by "Untitled" in the window title.

-To hide the SystemImage menu without doing anything just click on the *SystemImage* button again.
+To hide the SystemImage menu without doing anything just click on the*t *SystemImage** button again.

 ### Run button

 The emulator is implemented using 2 threads.
 One for the main and UI functions and another to emulate the actual CPU.
-When the *Run* button is depressed (on) the CPU thread fetches and executes instructions and polls for I/O events.
-When the *Run* button is off the cpu thread goes into an idle loop.
+When the **Run** button is depressed (on) the CPU thread fetches and executes instructions and polls for I/O events.
+When the **Run** button is off the cpu thread goes into an idle loop.

 ## Right hand panel